ppezzull/zkMed/README.md

 ---

-*Cooked with passion for revolutionizing healthcare finance at The Cookathon! 👨‍🍳🏥*
+*Built with ❤️ for the future of healthcare finance*